White Sox vs. Padres Player Props Betting Odds

-Andrew Vaughn and Juan Soto are two of the players with prop bets available when the Chicago White Sox and the San Diego Padres meet at Guaranteed Rate Field on Saturday (first pitch at 7:10 PM ET).
+Andrew Vaughn and Juan Soto are among the players with prop bets for the taking when the Chicago White Sox and the San Diego Padres meet at Guaranteed Rate Field on Sunday (first pitch at 3:10 PM ET).

 Bet on this matchup or its props with BetMGM!